-Alaska is by far the nation’s biggest, coldest, and most remote state.
+Alaska, aka the Last Frontier, is by far the nation’s biggest, coldest, and most remote state.
 But, believe it or not, it’s also one of the best states to start and run a business.
 If you’re wondering how to start a business and are up for an adventure—you may want to consider starting a business in Alaska.

-There are a few reasons why starting a business in Alaska has gained such a reputation.
-For one, the Tax Foundation lists the Last Frontier as third on their list of most tax-friendly business state out of all 50 in its State Business Tax Climate Index (due to no individual income tax or state sales tax).
+There are a few reasons why starting a business in Alaska has such a good reputation.
+For one, the Tax Foundation ranks Alaska as the second most tax-friendly business state out of all 50 in its State Business Tax Climate Index (due to no individual income tax or state sales tax).

-Plus, Alaska has the country’s second-highest rate of new entrepreneurs and the second-highest percentage of available employees as of 2016.
+Plus, Alaska had the country’s second-highest rate of new entrepreneurs and the second-highest percentage of available employees as of 2016.
 Clearly, the spirit of commerce is alive and well way up north.

-So, if you’re interested in starting a business in Alaska—maybe you’re a native son or daughter, or you’re drawn to the 49th state by virtue of its low taxes, not to mention its stunning natural beauty—then you need to know a few things about getting started.
+So, if you’re interested in starting a business in Alaska—maybe you’re drawn to the 49th state by virtue of its low taxes, not to mention its stunning natural beauty—then you need to know a few things about getting started.

 One of the only things this article can’t tell you is what kind of business to start.
 That depends on what you’re passionate about, what you’re good at, and what suits the community you’re looking to serve in Alaska and beyond.

 If you want some ideas on starting a business in Alaska, this analysis by the State of Alaska lists every occupation in the state, how much they make on average, and the outlook on future opportunities.
-(For example, the field of physical therapy is seeing strong growth and lots of openings in Alaska.
-Actors, on the other hand, aren’t seeing much work.)
+(For example, the medical and dental fields are seeing strong growth and lots of openings in Alaska.
+Actors, as you might expect, aren’t likely to catch their break here.)

 Once you decide what kind of business to open, the entity you want, and what you want to call it, you’ll need to create a business plan.
 You can write it yourself or use digital tools, like a business plan template or business plan software, to help you out.
-Your business plan should cover your pitch, your potential customers, your marketing strategy, and where you’ll secure financing and projections for the first few years, among other important details like the type of entity and the name of the business.
+Your business plan should cover your pitch, who your potential customers are, your marketing strategy, and some financial details like where you’ll secure financing and projections for the first few years, among other important details like the type of entity and the name of the business.

-This isn’t the most fun part of starting a business in Alaska, or anywhere for that matter, but it is quite literally the most necessary.
-You need to register your business with the state in order to do business.
+This isn’t the most fun part of starting a business in Alaska, or anywhere for that matter, but it is no doubt the most necessary.
+You need to register your business with the state of Alaska in order to operate legally.

 Once you’re registered, the next step for starting a business in Alaska is to make sure you have the proper federal and state permits in order to conduct business.

 If your business is regulated by a federal agency, you’ll need a federal permit.
-Industries under federal oversight include alcohol and fish and wildlife (two very important aspects of Alaska culture).
+Industries under federal oversight include alcohol and fish and wildlife (two very important aspects of Alaskan culture).

 For the state of Alaska, you’ll need either a general business or professional license.
-New general business licenses cost $50 a year and can be purchased for one or two years (note that seniors and disabled veterans can get a discount on these licenses, and that the license expires at the end of the calendar year, regardless of when you first applied).
-Professional licenses might be required for certain professions, including athletic trainers and nutritionists.
+New general business licenses cost $50 a year and can be purchased for one or two years (note that seniors and disabled veterans can get a discount on these licenses and that the license expires at the end of the calendar year, regardless of when you first applied).
+Additionally, professional licenses might be required for certain professions, including athletic trainers and nutritionists.

 You might also need a permit depending on your industry and your municipality.
 Check with your local municipality to see what permits are required for certain businesses, such as food and beverage or building and construction.

 To do that, you’ll need to add a few steps to your “starting a business in Alaska” checklist, including:

 This should be covered in your business plan for starting a business in Alaska, but once your company actually starts to take shape and can start conducting business, it’s more than likely that you’ll need sources of startup funding.

-You can also visit the Small Business Administration’s website directly to see if you qualify for an SBA-backed loan or if there are other grants and resources you can take advantage of.
-Ditto the Alaska Department of Commerce page.
+You can also visit the Small Business Administration’s website directly to see if you qualify for SBA loans or if there are other grants and resources you can take advantage of.
+The same thing goes for the Alaska Department of Commerce.

-Traditional banks and financial institutions are always a possible source of funding, but online lending has taken off in recent years, and you can use sites like Fundera to compare the increasingly vast number of options as well.
+Traditional banks and financial institutions are always a possible source of funding, but online lending has taken off in recent years, and you can use sites like Fundera to access business loans or other financing options, as well.

-While the Alaska SBDCs have free or low-cost counseling available, they can also put you in touch with local lawyers, accountants, insurance agents, financial institutions, bookkeepers, and others who have proven to be assets to other small business owners in Alaska if you’re looking for additional guidance along this journey.
+While the Alaska SBDCs have free or low-cost counseling available, they can also put you in touch with local business attorneys, accountants, insurance agents, financial institutions, bookkeepers, and others who have proven to be assets to other small business owners in Alaska if you’re looking for additional guidance along this journey.